The Huguenots in France

 Huguenot settlers immigrated to the American colonies directly from France and indirectly from the Protestant countries of Europe, including the Netherlands, England, Germany, and Switzerland.

 Although the Huguenots settled along almost the entire eastern coast of North America, they showed a preference for what are now the states of Massachusetts, New York, Pennsylvania, Virginia, and South Carolina.
-Just as France suffered a notable loss though the emigration of these intelligent, capable people, so the American colonies gained.
+Just as France suffered a notable loss through the emigration of these intelligent, capable people, so the American colonies gained.
 The colonists became farmers, laborers, ministers, soldiers, sailors, and people who engaged in government.
 The Huguenots supplied the colonies with excellent physicians and expert artisans and craftsmen.
 For example, Irénée du Pont brought his expertise for making gunpowder learned from the eminent Lavoisier; and Apollo Rivoire, a goldsmith, was the father of Paul Revere, master silversmith and renowned patriot.
 George Washington, himself, was the grandson of a Huguenot on his mother’s side.
 The Huguenots adapted themselves readily to the New World.
 Their descendants increased rapidly and spread quickly.
 Today, people of Huguenot origin are found in all parts of our country.